SoultaneRaqi/forgex-generator-cli/README.md

 # 1. Scaffold a new project
 npx forgex-cli init

-# 2. Enter the project
+# 2. Move into the project
 cd my-api

 # 3. Add your database credentials